 This command enables a SOCKS5 proxy on the server side, allowing you to tunnel traffic through the target network when the Chisel client connects.

 In this real-world example, Chisel, combined with cron and dynamic port forwarding, allows the target system to maintain a stealthy, periodic C2 communication channel with your infrastructure.
-This technique can be highly effective in bypassing network restrictions and evading detection during red team engagements and penetration testing scenarios.
+This technique can effectively bypass network restrictions and evade detection during red team engagements and penetration testing scenarios.

 Tips and Tricks for Advanced Chisel Usage

-Combine Chisel with other tools: Chisel can be used in conjunction with other tools like Metasploit, Cobalt Strike, or custom payloads to establish encrypted communication channels and evade detection.
+Combine Chisel with other tools: Chisel can be used in conjunction with other tools, such as Metasploit, Cobalt Strike, or custom payloads, to establish encrypted communication channels and evade detection.

 ./chisel server -p 8080 --reverse --auth user:password